JamesCahyadi/BingeWatch/README.md

 Tired of not knowing what to watch?
 Tired of asking your friends and family what there favourite movies are?
 Well then, BingeWatch will be perfect for you!

-BingeWatch is a social media platform which allows people to view each other's favourite movies.
+BingeWatch is a social media platform which allows people to view other people's favourite movies.

 ### Featured Pages